Nero-hunter/My-portfolio/Readme.md

 :star: Star me on GitHub — it helps!

 ## Features 📋
-⚡️ Fully Responsive\
+⚡️ Fully responsive (Bootstrap)
-⚡️ Valid HTML5 & CSS3\
+⚡️ Valid HTML5 & CSS3
-⚡️ Typing animation using `Typed.js`\
+⚡️ Typing animation using `Typed.js`
-⚡️ Easy to modify
+⚡️ Retro-tech animated background (CSS grid + diagonal sweep) ⚡️ Mouse FX: constellation-to-cursor, particle trail, click ripple (Canvas) ⚡️ Easy to modify

 ## Installation & Deployment 📦
-- Clone the repository and modify the content of <b>index.html</b>
+- Clone the repository and modify the content of `index.html`.
-- Add or remove images from `assets/img/` directory as per your requirement.
+- Add or remove images from `assets/img/` as needed.
-- Update the info of `projects` folder according to your need
+- Update the pages in the `projects/` folder.
-- Use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to create your own website.
-- To deploy your website, first you need to create github repository with name `<your-github-username>.github.io` and push the generated code to the `master` branch.
+- Deploy with GitHub Pages:
+  - Push to `main` branch
+  - In GitHub: Settings → Pages → Deploy from branch → `main`/`root`

 ## Sections 📚
 ✔️ About\